SCKelemen/clix/README.md

 Because `clix.Context` embeds `context.Context`, it plays nicely with other Go APIs that accept a `context.Context`.
-If you prefer not to use context propagation you can ignore the embedded behaviour and treat it purely as a container for CLI state.
+If you prefer not to use context propagation you can ignore the embedded behavior and treat it purely as a container for CLI state.

 ## Configuration and environment defaults